 - Vital information such as hours of operation, location, and contact info should be easy to find in your website design

-- Linked social media profile buttons that are also easy to find
+- Good social media marketing services, such as linked social media profile buttons that are also easy to find

 - A quick solution to their problem or a quick answer to their question